-AnQiCMS (AnQiCMS) is an enterprise-level content management system developed based on the Go programming language, with powerful template engine features that make content display flexible and diverse.
-In daily content operations, the formatting of time display is a common requirement, andstampToDateLabels are born for this.
-It can convert Unix timestamps into the date and time format we are familiar with.
-However, many operators may encounter a confusion: why usestampToDateThe formatted time sometimes displays as UTC time instead of the local time of my website, is that right?Today, let's delve into this issue and provide practical solutions.
+AnQiCMS (AnQiCMS) is an enterprise-level content management system developed based on the Go language, whose powerful template engine makes content display flexible and diverse.
+In daily content operations, the formatted display of time is a common requirement, andstampToDateThe label is just for this.
+It can convert Unix timestamps into the familiar date and time format.
+However, many operators may encounter a confusion: why usestampToDateFormatted time, sometimes it is displayed as UTC time instead of the local time of my website?Today, let's delve deeply into this issue and provide practical solutions.

-AnQi CMS, like many modern content management systems, usually uses UTC timestamps when storing time in the database.This is a common and recommended practice as it avoids data confusion in multi-timezone scenarios, ensuring consistency and accuracy of time data.
+AnQi CMS, like many modern content management systems, usually uses UTC timestamps when storing time in the database.This is a common and recommended practice because it avoids data confusion in multi-time zone scenarios, ensuring the consistency and accuracy of time data.

-WhenstampToDateThe label receives a UTC timestamp and formats it.
-If the underlying Go application does not explicitly perform timezone conversion, or if the server environment is set to default UTC, it will directly format the UTC timestamp into a string of UTC time.For users in the East Eighth Zone (such as Beijing time), this will cause the displayed time to be 8 hours earlier than the local time, thus creating a misconception of 'time is wrong'.
+WhenstampToDateWhen a label receives a UTC timestamp and formats it, if the underlying Go application does not explicitly perform timezone conversion, or if the server environment is set to UTC by default, it will directly format the UTC timestamp as a string representing UTC time.For users in the East Eighth Zone (such as Beijing time), this will cause the displayed time to be 8 hours earlier than the local time, thus creating a "time is wrong" illusion.

 1. Configure the server time zone

-• For Linux servers (such as CentOS, Ubuntu):You can usetimedatectlCommand to manage the system timezone.
-First, check the current timezone:
+• For Linux servers (such as CentOS, Ubuntu):You can usetimedatectlCommand to manage system time zones.
+First, check the current time zone:

 timedatectl status